praveek/launch.en/help/launch-reference/administration/user-permissions.md

 ### 6. Assign users to groups

-To assign users to be part of your group, open the Users tab, then click Add User.
+To assign users to be part of your group, open the [!UICONTROL Users] tab, then click [!UICONTROL Add User].

 ![](/help/assets/profile-user.png)

-Click ... for additional options, such as bulk user operations.
+Click [!UICONTROL ...] for additional options, such as bulk user operations.

->[!NOTE]  Being an Org Admin or a Product Admin does not grant you any rights within the Launch product.
+>[!NOTE]  Being an Org Admin or a Product Admin does not grant you any rights within the [!DNL Launch] product.
 You must belong to at least one product profile.

 Search for the user you'd like to add to the group.
 You can search by name or by email address.
 This auto-populates from existing users in your Org.
 Once you have found the user you want, click on their name.

-Once you've added users, they receive an email letting them know that they now have rights to Launch.
-They can login to Launch at [https://launch.adobe.com](https://launch.adobe.com).
+Once you've added users, they receive an email letting them know that they now have rights to [!DNL Launch].
+They can login to [!DNL Launch] at [https://launch.adobe.com](https://launch.adobe.com).

 >[!NOTE]  If the user does not exist, you can simply type their entire email address, then provide a first and last name.
-The new user receives an email, and when they create an Adobe ID from that email invitation, they are linked together with the user account you created for them.
+The new user receives an email, and when they create an [!DNL Adobe] ID from that email invitation, they are linked together with the user account you created for them.
 If you are assigning permissions for yourself, you won't have this issue.

 ## Common issues

 ### Error loading account

-When you log in to launch, you receive a message saying "Error Loading Account".
+When you log in to [!DNL Launch], you receive a message saying "Error Loading Account".

 ![](/help/assets/profile-error.png)

-Resolution: Your user does not belong to any Launch product profiles.
+Resolution: Your user does not belong to any [!DNL Launch] product profiles.
 See the steps above to create a profile and assign rights to it, and to assign a user to a profile.

 ### Grayed-out Property button